Beanpot (ice hockey): Overtime format

+Men's Beanpot

 History

-The first Beanpot was contested at Boston Arena in December 1952.
+The first Beanpot was contested at Boston Arena in December 1952, now known as Matthews Arena.
 No tournament was played during the 1953 calendar year.
+In 1952, the tournament was scheduled on the two nights after Christmas to occupy unused dates at the arena.
 The next two tournaments were held in January (1954 and 1955).
 All subsequent Beanpot games have been played in February (except 1978; see below).

 The tournament quickly outgrew the 4,500 seating capacity of the Boston Arena and the second through 43rd Beanpots (1954 through 1995) were held at the old 14,000 seat Boston Garden.
-Since 1996, the Beanpot has been held at the Garden's replacement, the 17,500 seat TD Garden.
+Since 1996, the Beanpot has been held at the Garden's replacement, the 17,500-seat TD Garden.
 The competition generally takes place on the first and second Mondays in February and often draws one of the largest crowds of the college hockey season outside of the men's Frozen Four.

 The 1978 Beanpot has taken a mythic place in Boston sports lore, as several hundred fans were stuck in the Garden for several days after the Blizzard of 1978 dumped more than two feet of snow during the night of the first-round games.
 The championship and consolation games were moved to Wednesday, March 1.

 Every championship game up until 2023 has featured either Boston College or Boston University.
 After 70 iterations of the tournament, the Northeastern Huskies and Harvard Crimson finally both emerged victorious in the Semifinal, and played each other for the title.
-The Huskies defeated the Crimson 3–2 in the tournament's first ever shootout to determine the game's winner, let alone a championship.
-Conversely, the first meeting between BC and BU in the consolation game occurred, with the Eagles taking the 3rd-place finish.
+The Huskies defeated the Crimson 3–2 in the tournament's first-ever shootout to determine the game's winner, let alone a championship.
+Conversely, the first meeting between BC and BU in the consolation game occurred, with the Eagles taking the 3rd-place in a 3–1 finish.